-Essential 2024 Havasu Falls Packing List + Printable Packing Checklist & Layering Tip-Sheet
+Essential 2024 Havasu Falls Packing List

-This essential 2024 Havasu Falls packing list is geared toward those who intend on hiking into Havasupai Falls.
-Hiking into Havasu Falls is, in my opinion, the best way to experience this trail and these waterfalls.
 You'll want to spend at least 2 nights and 3 days backpacking the Havasu Falls Trail in order to give yourself the most time to explore the area and spend time at the waterfalls.
-It is also a 25 mile hike roundtrip, so you will want to make sure you have the right backpacking gear for your time camping there.
-You can read all about the Havasu Trail in my Complete Guide to Hiking Havasu Falls which has trail details on camping, permits, weather, photography, and more at Havasu Falls.
-This post however, is focused on what the essential Havasupai packing list looks like and what kind of gear you should bring with you on your backpacking trip to Havasu Falls.
+It is a 25 mile hike roundtrip, so you have to make sure you have the right backpacking gear for your time camping there.
+This post covers the essential Havasupai packing list and what gear you should bring with you on your backpacking trip to Havasu Falls.

 Make sure to plan in advance what you will need to be packing for Havasupai as you might not have all the gear you need (particularly if you’ve never gone backpacking before).
 I do think Havasu Falls makes a great beginner backpacking trail, but you will definitely want to borrow, buy or even rent the appropriate backpacking gear for your trip.